hookhamk/kanban-board/README.md

 WHEN I remain inactive for a defined period
 THEN my session expires, the JWT is invalidated, and I am redirected to the login page upon my next action

-## Installation
-To install this project, please download the files and then install the required npm packages, including Inquirer and pg.

 ## Usage
 The best way to use this project is through the deployed site (https://kanban-board-slug.onrender.com)

 ## Credits
 I have utilized the resources from edX Boot Camps LLC.